Materials and Processes Technology (8478/18 weeks)

 |Suggested Grade Levels:||9–11|

 Students focus on physical materials and processes as they fabricate usable products and conduct experiments.
 Learning experiences include career analysis as well as the use of tools and equipment related to analysis, testing, and processing of metals, plastics, woods, ceramics, and composite materials.
-This single-period lab course is recommended for students interested in technical careers and others wishing to improve their technological literacy.
+This single-period laboratory course is recommended for students interested in technical careers and others wishing to improve their consumer knowledge and technological literacy.

 As noted in Superintendent’s Memo #058-17 (2-28-2017), this Career and Technical Education (CTE) course must maintain a maximum pupil-to-teacher ratio of 20 students to one teacher, due to safety regulations.
 The 2016-2018 biennial budget waiver of the teacher-to-pupil ratio staffing requirement does not apply.